emaphp/odoo-starter-docker/README.md

 # Odoo Starter Docker #

+ > Since Odoo 19 is already approaching, this setup will start including `pgvector/pgvector` as default database image.
+PostGIS will be kept as an alternative though.

 ## About ##

 This is a simple starter configuration for running a self-hosted Odoo 18 using Docker.